ddev/ddev.com/src/content/blog/docker-providers.md

 ![Donut chart depicting the last 7 days of macOS Docker Platform usage, led by almost three quarters Docker Desktop, then Colima, and a sliver of OrbStack](/img/blog/2023/11/macOS_Docker_Platform.png)

 ![Donut chart depicting the last day of WSL2 Docker Platform usage, with slightly more than half using WSL2 and slightly less than half using Docker Desktop](/img/blog/2023/11/WSL2_Docker_Platform.png)

+## Ready to Try Out All of These?

+You can easily try out any of these Docker providers without breaking anything.
+In general, follow these steps:

+1. Run `ddev poweroff`
+2. Stop your current Docker provider.
+3. Start the one you're testing.
+4. Optionally change the Docker context to the one you want to use.
+For example, `docker context use rancher-desktop` or `docker context use orbstack`.
+5. If `docker ps` doesn't have an error you're ready to do.
+Start a DDEV project and explore.

+This technique won't break anything on your system, assuming you have a little disk space available and follow that path.